PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-09 10:57:05
+Last updated: 2024-04-09 10:57:38
-Random Quote: Ted: "Robin and I already had our backslide.
-Last Thanksgiving, not even that long ago."Stella: "Did you place a large bet against yourself?" - Stella Zinman
+Random Quote: Ties and no playoffs?
+Why do you even do this? - Jim Hopper